 Learn the differences between social media platforms

 What works on one social media platform doesn’t work on others.
 For instance, links work well on Facebook but are not active on Instagram.
-So learning what content to post on what platforms and when is the most important part of building a social media presence besides posting consistently.
+So, learning what content to post on what platforms and when is the most important part of building a social media presence beside posting consistently.

 See more tips about which platform to choose by checking out this article by Social Media Examiner.